 PROGRAM | COURSES AVAILABLE | COSTS | APPLICATION PROCESS | FACULTY CONTACTS

-All courses will satisfy either Belmont requirements in the Gen Ed core or the specified major.
+All courses will satisfy either Belmont requirements in the BELL Core (including Interdisciplinary Learning Communities Courses) or the specified major.
 You must participate in at least one course offered in Jamaica.
 You should consult individual program faculty to see how online options can fit into your study abroad program.

-- Kingston Sites: National Heroes Park; Jewish Synagogue, African Caribbean Institute; the National Gallery
+- Kingston Tour: National Heroes Park; Jewish Synagogue, African Caribbean Institute; the National Gallery

 - Devon House